 I’d be wary of convertibles and tablets.
 Touchscreen support may work, but isn’t well integrated, and the physical keyboard on such devices is often connected via unsupported interfaces.

-As ever, support for Broadcom wifi and Nvidia graphics is nonexistent.
+As ever, support for Nvidia graphics is nonexistent.

 A big question is how long one might expect the battery to last while running OpenBSD.
 It’s not an easy question to answer.

 The answer is obviously workload dependent, but even workloads are hard to quantify.
 The standard seems to be “wireless web” or “web productivity” or somewhat, but what does that mean?
 There’s considerable variation in the power demands of different web sites.

 Some quick numbers from my X1, from a fairly typical (for me) afternoon.
 Most of the time the system is idle, as I alternately type into xterms and read code.
 Occasionally I pop onto the interwebs to see what’s new.

 May 12 14:57:59 estimated battery life 100% (610 minutes) May 12 15:50:38 estimated battery life 90% (494 minutes) May 12 16:40:38 estimated battery life 80% (447 minutes) May 12 17:26:39 estimated battery life 70% (145 minutes) May 12 18:07:19 estimated battery life 60% (335 minutes) May 12 18:56:39 estimated battery life 50% (283 minutes) May 12 19:43:09 estimated battery life 40% (137 minutes)